 Nearest car park UCP Great Suffolk Street, £20 per day.

 We recommend you travel by public transport.

 Please be aware you will be subject to the Congestion Charge when driving to the venue.

 Waterloo (Bakerloo, Jubilee, Northern, Waterloo & City lines) 0.7 miles

 Borough (Northern line) 0.5 miles

-As a landlord, your essential responsibility is to ensure your tenants live in a home that satisfies all the legal requirements, and to conduct yourself professionally, compliant with UK law.
-During our one-day landlord training foundation course, we will take you through the laws, regulations and liabilities of the landlord business.
+As a landlord, building good relationships with your tenant is key.
+You do so by ensuring your tenants live in a home that satisfies all the legal requirements, and to conduct yourself professionally whilst being compliant with UK law.

 Whether you are a new or experienced landlord, this landlord training course will:

 - Help you develop your professional skills - for example, being more commercially aware, dealing with tenants and being more empathetic, placing an emphasis on well-managed and good quality accommodation